mendix/docs/content/en/docs/appstore/partner-solutions/qsm.md

 ## 2 Additional Information

 {{% alert color="info" %}}
-To request or renew your license, go to [this form](https://addon.mendix.com/index.html).
+To obtain or renew your purchased license, go to [this form](https://addon.mendix.com/index.html).
 {{% /alert %}}

 * Mendix AQM is available for projects based on Mendix 6.0 and above